a-JAVA-chip-frappuccino/a-JAVA-chip-frappuccino/README.md

 ## I'm a Full-Stack Software Engineering Instructor and Computer Science Instructor!

-- 🔭 I'm currently teaching full- and part-time and inspiring new learners.

-- 🌱 I'm currently working on a library full-stack project with a relational DB that stores all my favorite books.
+- 🔭 I'm currently working as a full-stack software engineer for a startup, and in my free time inspiring new learners in tech and coming up with fun algorithms!

-- 😄 Pronouns: she/her
+- 💚 Pronouns: she/her

-- ⚡ A fun fact about me is that I'm obsessed with crafting lattes!
+- 🍵 A fun fact about me is that I'm obsessed with crafting lattes!
 I live for my afternoon tea.

 - 📫 Keep in touch: